-The evening has grown cold in Dalston so Edd has lit the paraffin heater, which provides warmth and noxious fumes in equal measure.
+It’s a cold Saturday evening in Hoxton, and Dad lights the paraffin heater.
+It provides warmth and noxious fumes in equal measure.

-Michael, who has been allowed to stay up late for the occasion, is excited to see families and homes like his own represented on TV.
+The children, who have been allowed to stay up late for the occasion, are excited to see families and homes like their own represented on TV.

 Objects to look out for